xgenereux/xgenereux.github.io/_teaching/2022-fall-group.md

 location: "Montréal QC, CAN"
 ---

-I was the TA of Matilde Lalin for the intro class to group theory.
+I was the TA of [Matilde Lalín](https://dms.umontreal.ca/~mlalin/) for the intro class to group theory.
 The course follows more or less the first few chapters of Dummit and Foote.